Charge-coupled device: Charge generation

 The last three processes are known as dark-current generation, and add noise to the image; they can limit the total usable integration time.
 The accumulation of electrons at or near the surface can proceed either until image integration is over and charge begins to be transferred, or thermal equilibrium is reached.
 In this case, the well is said to be full.
 The maximum capacity of each well is known as the well depth, typically about 105 electrons per pixel.
+CCDs are normally susceptible to ionizing radiation and energetic particles which causes noise in the output of the CCD, and this must be taken into consideration in satellites using CCDs.

 Design and manufacturing

 The photoactive region of a CCD is, generally, an epitaxial layer of silicon.
 It is lightly p doped (usually with boron) and is grown upon a substrate material, often p++.
 In buried-channel devices, the type of design utilized in most modern CCDs, certain areas of the surface of the silicon are ion implanted with phosphorus, giving them an n-doped designation.
 This region defines the channel in which the photogenerated charge packets will travel.
 Simon Sze details the advantages of a buried-channel device:

 This thin layer (= 0.2–0.3 micron) is fully depleted and the accumulated photogenerated charge is kept away from the surface.
 This structure has the advantages of higher transfer efficiency and lower dark current, from reduced surface recombination.
 The penalty is smaller charge capacity, by a factor of 2–3 compared to the surface-channel CCD.
 The gate oxide, i.e. the capacitor dielectric, is grown on top of the epitaxial layer and substrate.

 Later in the process, polysilicon gates are deposited by chemical vapor deposition, patterned with photolithography, and etched in such a way that the separately phased gates lie perpendicular to the channels.
 The channels are further defined by utilization of the LOCOS process to produce the channel stop region.

 Channel stops are thermally grown oxides that serve to isolate the charge packets in one column from those in another.
 These channel stops are produced before the polysilicon gates are, as the LOCOS process utilizes a high-temperature step that would destroy the gate material.
 The channel stops are parallel to, and exclusive of, the channel, or "charge carrying", regions.